-Affiliate links used in this post.
+Paid links used in this post.
 Read more about my link usage policies.

-I mean - does it get better than that?!
+One of my favorite desserts on earth is a warm chocolate chip cookie with ice cream.
 You've got the perfect combination of warm and cold, rich and light, cake and creamy.
 It's got to be one of the best combos on the planet.

-Why You'll Love This Recipe
+Why You'll Love This Dessert

 - It's so easy!
 You can have a warm, gooey, perfect dessert in about 2 minutes.

 - It's single-serve.
-No need to make a huge dessert for a late-night craving!
+No need to make a huge dessert for a late-night craving.

 Ingredients